Woodland Skipper Butterfly - Ochlodes sylvanoides

 Woodland Skipper Butterfly Woodland Skipper Butterfly

 Grass skippers (subfamily Hesperiinae) are usually small orange and brown butterflies.
 Adults rest with wings closed or bask with hindwings open flat and forewings at an angle (the "jet plane" position), a posture unique to grass skippers.
-They are fast, agile, erratic fliers.
+They are fast, erratic fliers.
 Larvae feed on grasses.